M3DBench/M3DBench.github.io/README.md

-# LL3DA: Large Language 3D Assistant
+# M3DBench: A conprehensive 3D instruction-following dataset

 This is the repository that contains the source code for the [M3DBench project page](https://m3dbench.github.io/).